lumirelle/impurities/README.md

 > I swear, this is the last time I have an obsessive-compulsive disorder attack.

-<p align="center"> It includes all kinds of impurities, preferences, docs, resources, templates, etc.
+<p align="center"> It includes all kinds of impurities, demos, docs, preferences, resources, templates, etc.
     <br>
 </p>